 The City Walking Tours are very popular and they are great fun.
 You get much more information than when you walk alone.

-As the city of Bath has really a lot of museums.
+The city of Bath has quite a lot of museums.
 We have selected a few which we think you might like.

 Walking from the Thermal Baths towards the historic circular street called The Circus (approx. a 15 min walk) here are a few museums in the area.